 Rice breeding efforts in Kenya have slowly been taking place to develop locally adapted high yielding varieties with desirable eating qualities.
-These breeding initiatives supported by the development partners such as Alliance for a Green Revolution in Africa (AGRA), Japan International Cooperation Agency (JICA) through Science and Technology Research Partnership for sustainable development (SATREPS) project, International Center for Research and Education in Agriculture (ICREA), AfricaRice through Korea-Africa Food and Agriculture Cooperation Initiative (KAFACI), Shanghai Agrobiological Gene Center (SAGC), International Rice Research Institute (IRRI), Biotechnology and Bio;ogical Sciences Council (BBSRC), African Agricultural Technology Foundation (AATF) Internation Foundation for Science (IFS) and recently Korea Program on International Agriculture (KOPIA) through Korean Rural Development Administration (RDA), among others have led to development of new varieties and lines with better performance in yield and thus slowly replacing the over 40 years old cultivars.
-The current varieties and lines are from accessions from other parts of the world, that include Korea, India, Japan, Cote d’Ivoire of which the production condition are different to the local production environments in most instances having inherently poor soils.
+These breeding initiatives supported by the development partners such as Alliance for a Green Revolution in Africa (AGRA), Japan International Cooperation Agency (JICA) through Science and Technology Research Partnership for sustainable development (SATREPS) project, International Center for Research and Education in Agriculture (ICREA), AfricaRice through Korea-Africa Food and Agriculture Cooperation Initiative (KAFACI), Shanghai Agrobiological Gene Center (SAGC), International Rice Research Institute (IRRI), Biotechnology and Biological Sciences Council (BBSRC), African Agricultural Technology Foundation (AATF) Internation Foundation for Science (IFS) and recently Korea Program on International Agriculture (KOPIA) through Korean Rural Development Administration (RDA), among others have led to development of new varieties and lines with better performance in yield and thus slowly replacing the over 40 years old cultivars.
+The current varieties and lines are from accessions from other parts of the world, that include Korea, India, Japan, Cote d’Ivoire of which the production condition is different to the local production environments in most instances having inherently poor soils.
 There are now attempts being made to breed for local genotypes for adaptation to perform under the prevailing poor soil fertility and climate change conditions.
-The existing materials or cultivars were acquired many years ago, and their acquisition criteria have since changed thus rendering them unsuitable to emerging issues and thus they are less relevant.
-There is therefore need to come up with breeding methodologies that embrace and take into consideration participation of end users of the technology being developed, use of the appropriate germplasm with the desirable genes that contribute to the traits of interest and with robust climate change and emerging challenges.
+The existing materials or cultivars were acquired many years ago, and their acquisition criteria have since changed thus rendering them unsuitable for emerging issues and thus they are less relevant.
+Therefore, it is needed to come up with breeding methodologies that embrace and take into consideration participation of end users of the technology being developed, use of the appropriate germplasm with the desirable genes that contribute to the traits of interest and with robust climate change and emerging challenges.
 Further, the application and use of breeding methodologies in terms of appropriate mating designs and evaluation or environmental or field designs coupled with the use of appropriate data analytical software and correct interpretation of the results is very crucial if the desired result are to be realized (Kimani etal., 2020; Atlin et al., 2006a; Christiansen and Lewis, 1982; De-Datta et al., 2002; Fasoula and Fasoula, 1997; Fasoula and Fasoula, 2000; Fukai et al., 1999; Kwanchai, A.G., 1972).